 As briefly mentioned above, the primary reason for wearing earplugs when surfing is to stop the ears from getting too cold, and developing surfer’s ear or exostosis.
-The ear plugs need to be able to stop the cold water going into the ears, and also stop the wind blowing in making them colder still.
+The ear plugs need to stop the cold water going into the ears and also stop the wind blowing in, making them colder still.

-The problem of surfer’s ear is not limited to people who are surfing in cold waters.
-You may surf in warmer water, but the effects of the wind will still cause the ear canal to become too cold, and exostosis will begin to develop, all be it at a slower rate.
+The problem of surfer’s ear is not limited to people who are surfing in cold water.
+You may surf in warmer water, but the effects of the wind will still cause the ear canal to become too cold, and exostosis will develop, albeit at a slower rate.
 As this is progressive and requires expensive and invasive surgery to fix, do not take the chance and wear the best earplugs for surfing that you can!

 Of course, this article is about surfing and surfers’ earplugs, but the problems can occur with many sports and jobs that require that you are in and out of the water a lot.
-Meaning that your ears are in cold water, then possibly wind is blowing them making them colder still.
-Some examples may be Professional Divers, Sailors, Fishermen, Kayakers and people on jet skis – All of these should wear ear plugs
+Meaning that your ears are in cold water, then possibly wind is blowing them, making them colder still.
+Some examples may be Professional Divers, Sailors, Fishermen, Kayakers and people on jet skis – these should wear earplugs.

 There are several factors that need to be considered when you are buying a good pair of surfer’s ear protectors.
-Generally, in a lot of these articles, I recommend purchasing multi-purpose plugs to save space and money.
-But with surfing earplugs they are a specialized piece of equipment and cannot be used for many other activities that do not involve being in the water.
+In a lot of these articles, I recommend purchasing multi-purpose plugs to save space and money.
+But with surfing earplugs, they are a specialized piece of equipment and cannot be used for many other activities that do not involve being in the water.

-When looking for the best surfing earplugs, you should be considering the following criteria.
+When looking for the best surfing earplugs, you should consider the following criteria.

 It may not be the coolest thing in the world to wear earplugs when surfing, but Surfers Ear is very common in most regular surfers to some extent.
 How bad you can get it is really down to your genes.

-Some degree of Exostosis is as I said in most surfers’ ears, and is a progressive problem.
+Some Exostosis is in most surfers’ ears, and is a progressive problem.
 Most adult males have an opening in their ears, which is about 7mm.
 The worse cases of surfer’s ear can take this down to 0.5 to 2mm.
 This is like a quarter of the size, so can affect your hearing and ear health.

 This is an expensive, unpleasant, and invasive surgery, so do yourself a favor and get yourself some earplugs for when you are surfing, or in and out of the water!